usernew20/lampscan/LAMPscan Manual.md

 ### **Contact and Support**

-For further assistance, please contact the LAMPscan development team at [support@lampscan.com](mailto:support@lampscan.com).
+For further assistance, please raise an issue on the LAMPscan repository or contact the maintainers directly.

----